 The Corporation obtained its working interest in the Esperanza E&E Contract through the Shona Acquisition.
-The Corporation, through its wholly-owned subsidiary, CNE Oil & Gas S.R.L. (acting through its branch CNEOG Colombia Sucursal Colombia), owns a 100% working interest in the Esperanza block located in the Department of Cordoba in the Lower Magdalena Basin of Colombia.
+The Corporation, through its wholly-owned subsidiary, CNE Oil & Gas S.R.L. (acting through its branch CNEOG Colombia Sucursal Colombia), owns a 100% working interest in the Esperanza block located in the Cordoba Department in the Lower Magdalena Basin of Colombia.
 The contract covers an area of 16,055 acres.

-The Esperanza block contains producing gas fields and one evaluation area (Cañandonga) operated under a contract with the ANH and produces dry natural gas for sale to local customers under long-term contracts.
+The Esperanza block contains seven producing gas fields and one evaluation area (Cañandonga) operated under a contract with the ANH and produces dry natural gas for sale to local customers under long-term contracts.
 The most significant field is Nelson where the majority of the gas reserves are located.
-The average daily production of the Esperanza block for the three months and year ended December 31, 2022 was 5,711 boe/d and 5,652 boe/d, respectively.
+The average daily production of the Esperanza block for the three months and year ended December 31, 2023 was 3,886 boe/d and 4,378 boe/d, respectively.